chrisburnell/chrisburnell.com/_posts/2017-06-16-unique-pairs-in-sass.md

 The code in this block is nearly identical to the one for *Lists*, with some small changes to how the *Map’s* <var>keys</var> and <var>values</var> are paired and passed into <var>$unique-pairs</var>.

-{% include content/heading.html title='The Original Challenge' %}
+Now let’s look at how the `@function` is actually used.

-{% include content/codepen.html slug='OWWYdj' height='400' %}
+{% include content/heading.html title='From a List' %}

 {% highlight scss %}
 $list: